Chroma ballet review

 “Chroma” is considered a pivotal work.
 It inspires new generations of dancers and choreographers by emphasizing physicality and expressiveness in ballet.
 Wayne McGregor’s innovative integration of contemporary dance elements with classical ballet has fostered a unique style that challenges traditional norms and encourages creative exploration.

-His work has spurred discussions on ballet’s evolution, urging dancers to go beyond established techniques and discover their creative potential.
+His work has sparked discussions on ballet’s evolution, urging dancers to go beyond established techniques and tap into their creative potential.

 McGregor’s influence extends beyond “Chroma.”
 As a resident choreographer and the founder of Random Dance, now Company Wayne McGregor, he has created over 20 pieces for The Royal Ballet, where he has served as Resident Choreographer since 2006.